NicholasLiem/cryptool/README.md

 - Provided with enough spec files to check how the program works! (spec folder)

 ## 🖥️ Running locally for development
+Please make sure you have Ruby version `3.2.2` installed.
+You can change the Ruby version based on your local Ruby in the `.ruby-version` file in the root directory.

 1. Clone this repository
 ```sh